'Maestro' Netflix Movie: Everything We Know So Far

-Bradley Cooper, in his first Netflix Original, will star and be in the director’s seat for Netflix’s upcoming Leonard Bernstein biopic, Maestro.
+Bradley Cooper, in his first Netflix Original, will star and be in the director’s seat for Netflix’s upcoming Leonard Bernstein biographical drama, Maestro.
 Filming is now underway in Massachusetts.
 Below we’ll keep track of all major production updates, casting news, trailers, and the Netflix release date.

 Maestro is an upcoming Netflix Original based on the career of legendary composer Leonard Bernstein.
 Cooper wrote the screenplay alongside Spotlight producer Josh Singer.